runadock/docs/docs/DevelopersGuide.md

 CLI
 ---

-We provide you a CLI for using our runadock.
+We provide you a CLI for using our runadock.io.
 You can find a CLI for Windows, Mac/OS, and Linux.
 There are two possibilities to get the CLI:

   - download and unzip the CLI of your need from our mainpage <https://runadock.io>
   - copy the CLI from our GitHub project using the git clone command with the address https://github.com/runadock/runadock-cli